danielross95/nuxt-setel/README.md

 # Super easy to include
 No need to install or merge this file to your existing project.
-Just download the two components in this Repo,
+Just download the two components (TextEditor.vue, TextEditorActions.vue) from this Repo,

 Paste them to your components directory and include them in your script